BCBA® Certification & Requirements: A Step-by-Step Guide

 Step 3.
 Pass the BCBA® Examination

-In general, the exam is based on the most recent edition of the BCBA® Task List, a document published by the BACB outlining the knowledge and skills a BCBA® should have.
-As of December 2022, the BCBA® Task List is in its fifth edition putting the exam at 175 graded multiple-choice questions with an additional 10 unscored questions.
+The exam is based on the most recent edition of the BCBA® Test Content Outline (6th edition), a document published by the BACB outlining the knowledge and skills a BCBA® should have.
+The BCBA exam includes 175 graded multiple-choice questions with an additional 10 unscored questions.
 Students have four hours to finish it.

 To prepare for the exam, the BACB recommends studying three things:

-Those three things cover quite a range of ABA-related topics, but fortunately, the BACB handbook gives an extremely specific breakdown of topics covered on the exam.
-There are two sections of the exam, each with its own subsections.
+The BACB Handbook provides a comprehensive breakdown of topics covered on the exam.
+There are two sections of the exam, each with its own subsections:

 Section 1: Foundations

 This section comprises 71 questions and makes up about 40% of the total grade.
-According to the 2022 edition of the BACB handbook, it includes questions about:
+Questions are organized as followed:

 Section 2: Applications